roddhjav/apparmor.d/docs/full-system-policy.md

     AppArmor is also capable of being used for full system policy where processes are by default not running under the `unconfined` profile.
 This might be useful for high security environments or embedded systems.

     *Source: [AppArmor Wiki][apparmor-wiki]*

+## Overview

+The default mode of `apparmor.d` is the more advanced confinement configuration we can achieve while being as simple as installing a package and doing some minor configuration on your system.
+By design, a full system confinement does not work this way.
+Before enabling you need to consider your use case and security objective.

+Particularly:

+- Every system application will be **blocked** if they do not have a profile.
+- Any non-standard system app need to be explicitly profiled and allowed to run.
+For instance, if you want to use your own proxy or VPN software, you need to ensure it is correctly profiled and allowed to run in the `systemd` profile.
+- Desktop environment must be explicitly supported, your UI will not start otherwise.
+Again, it is a **feature**.
+- FSP mode will run unknown user application into the `default` profile.
+It might be enough for your application.
+If not you have to make a profile for it.
+- In FSP mode, all sandbox manager **must** have a profile.
+Then user sandboxed application (flatpak, snap...) will work as expected.

 ## Install